 Bunnings: Brand overview

 Founded in 1886 by Arthur and Robert Bunnings, two brothers who moved from England to Perth, Western Australia, Bunnings was originally a sawmill business.
-In 1952, the company changed from a private enterprise to a joint stock company.
-Around the same time, the company entered the retail business, acquiring a number of hardware stores.
-In the 1990s, the company began to make a name for itself across the country.
+1952, the company changed from a private enterprise to a joint stock company.
+Around the same time, it entered the retail business, acquiring several hardware stores.
+In the 1990s, the company began making a name for itself nationwide.
 In 1994, it opened its first warehouse-type store in Melbourne and was acquired by Wesfarmers in the same year.

 Over time, the company grew exponentially, absorbing other hardware retailers and opening extensive warehouse facilities across Australia.
 Bunnings now has over 300 locations in Australia and New Zealand, employing over 50,000 people.
-The company has become a leading supplier of home improvement and hardware products in both countries.
+The company has become one of the leading improvement and hardware product suppliers in both countries.

 The cornerstone of Bunnings’ success has been its warehouse-type stores and its unwavering commitment to customer service.
-In addition, unique initiatives such as community sausages have embedded the brand into the cultural fabric of Australia.
+In addition, unique initiatives such as community sausages have embedded the brand into Australia’s cultural fabric.
 These strategies have earned Bunnings a reputation as one of Australia’s most trusted retail brands.

 Meaning and History